 China acknowledges that while he was employed by IES, China had access to confidential business information of IES and its subsidiaries and affiliated companies, including technical ideas; concepts and information; business strategies; long-term and short-term goals; business opportunities; and financial data and other business information (cumulatively referred to herein as IES's "Proprietary Information").
 China represents to IES that he has returned to IES all documents and things (including magnetic media) belonging to IES, including all documents embodying or containing any of IES's Proprietary Information.
 China acknowledges his continuing obligation to maintain in confidence IES's Proprietary Information and to refrain from using such Proprietary Information or disclosing it to any other person, company or entity.
-China agrees not to communicate with any third party (including reporters, editors, and employees of trade publications, newspapers, magazines, etc.) concerning any matter involving the IES's business and/or confidential information for the sole purpose of formulating, arranging and proposing to IES and offer to buy one or more of the wholly owned subsidiaries of IES.
+China agrees not to communicate with any third party (including reporters, editors, and employees of trade publications, newspapers, magazines, etc.) concerning any matter involving the IES's business and/or confidential information or Proprietary Information.
+The foregoing paragraph is not intended and does not restrict the personal use of the confidential information for the sole purpose of formulating, arranging and proposing to IES and offer to buy one or more of the wholly owned subsidiaries of IES.